Hikers are stoked about these 5 Bay Area redwood trails

 This marvelous wheelchair-accessible trail of compacted soil runs from the visitor center to the picnic area, meandering among ancient redwoods and offering views of Fife Creek.
 Signs describe the forest ecosystem and its history.
 Some signs offer a tactile experience.

-Jennifer Charney, Senior Manager of Marketing Communications, leads the production of many Save the Redwoods League publications.
-She brings a lifelong love of nature to her role.
+Jennifer Charney, former Senior Manager of Marketing Communications, leads the production of many Save the Redwoods League publications.
+She brought a lifelong love of nature to her role, in which she served for 13 years.